StatMixedML/XGBoostLSS/README.md

 ## References
-März, Alexander (2019). *XGBoostLSS - "An extension of XGBoost to probabilistic forecasting"*. pp. 1–26. *Under Review*.
+März, Alexander (2019). *"XGBoostLSS - An extension of XGBoost to probabilistic forecasting"*. pp. 1–26. *Under Review*.